frank038/XWM-X-window-manager/README.md

 - splash windows are undecorated
 - etc.

 Because this wm is minimal, many things are left out, and maybe never will be implemented.
-This wm has no options, unless changing the code (mostly unsupported).
+This wm has no options, unless changing the options in the code (mostly unsupported).

 Not any other docks can interoperate with the wm.